WATCH: Ford, Kavanaugh Testify in High-Stakes Senate Hearing

 The Senate Judiciary Committee released written testimony from both ahead of Thursday's hearing

 Watch the high-stakes Senate hearing beginning at 10 a.m.
-Thursday in the livestream above.
-Professor Christine Blasey Ford testifies first.
+Thursday in the livestream above (there was a lunch recess at 12:45 p.m. but the hearing will resume shortly).
+Dr. Christine Blasey Ford testified first.

 Below, read the complete written testimony prepared by Supreme Court nominee Brett Kavanaugh and Ford as released ahead of the Senate Judiciary Committee hearing.
 And check here for the latest implications.